 ESO’s Very Large Telescope (VLT) has captured an unprecedented series of images showing the passage of the exoplanet Beta Pictoris b around its parent star.
 This young, massive exoplanet was initially discovered in 2008 using the NACO instrument at the VLT.
 Astronomers have since tracked the exoplanet, making observations from late 2014 until late 2016 using the VLT’s Spectro-Polarimetric High-contrast Exoplanet REsearch instrument (SPHERE).
 These observations are shown here as a time-lapse depicting the passage of Beta Pictoris b around its host star.

 SPHERE caught sight of Beta Pictoris b by looking at it directly — not by inferring its existence.
 Most known exoplanets have been discovered using indirect methods — observing how they affect a star’s position or brightness.
-ESO’s SPHERE specialises in a method called direct imaging, hunting for exoplanets by taking their photographs.
-This extraordinarily challenging endeavour provides us with clear images of distant worlds such as Beta Pictoris b, 63 light-years away.
+ESO’s SPHERE specializes in a method called direct imaging, hunting for exoplanets by taking their photographs.
+This extraordinarily challenging endeavor provides us with clear images of distant worlds such as Beta Pictoris b, 63 light-years away.